mustkem/github-repo-search/DOC.md

 - Keep your constants inside config file.
 This config will import the constants from .env file.

 - React Testing libray is used for unit testing.
-Main/important test cases like adding repo, deleting Repo, listing repo, using search input cell are implemented.
-Create [Name].test.js file and write your test cases in it.
+It allows to test component without relying on implementation details.

 #### connect is used over useSelector, useDispatch (react-redux)